Maddie Studdon: Playing career

 In 2010, she returned to rugby league, making her senior debut for the Helensburgh Tiger Lillies, playing for the club until 2014.
 In 2016, she began playing for Cronulla-Caringbah Sharks.

 In 2017, she was a member of the Jillaroos 2017 Women's Rugby League World Cup winning side.

 In 2018, she captained New South Wales in the inaugural Women's State of Origin, which New South Wales won 16–10.

 In June 2018, Studdon was announced as one of the fifteen marquee signings by the Sydney Roosters women's team.
-Later that year, she played for the Wests Tigers women's team in the inaugural NRL Touch Premiership, which they won.
+Later that year, she played for the Wests Tigers team in the inaugural NRL Touch Premiership, which they won.

 In Round 1 of the 2018 NRL Women's Premiership, Studdon made her debut for the Sydney Roosters, starting at halfback in their 10–4 loss to the New Zealand Warriors.

-On 14 June 2019, she signed with the St George Illawarra Dragons for the 2019 NRL Women's season.
+On 14 June 2019, she signed with the St. George Illawarra Dragons for the 2019 NRL Women's season.